elasticpath/epcc-search-ast-helper/README.md

 }
 ```

+#### OR Filter Restrictions

+By default, when using validation in this library, it will cap the complexity of OR queries to 4.
+The terminology we use internally is effective index intersection count and conceptually it is computed as follows:

+1. The value is 1 for every leaf node in the AST.
+2. For AND nodes it is the product of the children.
+3. For OR nodes it is the sum of the children.

+For example if you were searching for (a=1 OR b=2) AND (c=3 OR d=4 OR e=5), we compute that there might be 6 index intersections needed, (a=1,c=3),(a=1,d=4),(a=1,e=5),...
+This provides a heuristic to cap costs and prevent
+runaway queries from being generated.
+It was actually intended that we look at the number of index scans needed, and maybe that's a closer measure to expense in the DB, but the math would only be slightly different.

+Over time this value and argument might change as we get more experience, in the interm you can use 0 as a value to allow everything (say if the collection is small).

 #### Regular Expressions

 Regular Expressions can also be set when using the Validation functions, the same rules apply as for aliases (see above).
 In general aliases are resolved prior to validation rules and operator checks.